 Justice Sotomayor issued a concurring opinion in part to highlight the special treatment of a trademark licensee’s post-rejection rights and remedies under Section 365.

 Parties who now find themselves negotiating agreements, including trademark licenses in particular, must carefully consider what terms and obligations will survive bankruptcy before entering such agreements.
 Because the Supreme Court’s ruling implicates many business and drafting issues, it is important to consult with experienced intellectual property counsel before negotiating and entering into a trademark license agreement.

 AALRR has a dedicated group of attorneys on its Intellectual Property Team who can assist you with negotiating and drafting license agreements.
 Contact the authors for assistance with navigating the complicated intersection of intellectual property and insolvency.

 Joseph K. Lee is a member of the Commercial and Complex Litigation Practice Group and the firm’s Intellectual Property Team.
-Mr. Lee represents private companies in contract and business tort litigation, intellectual property ...
+Mr. Lee represents private companies in intellectual property matters, contract and business tort ...

-Brian Wheeler leads the firm’s Intellectual Property Litigation Team.
-His practice focuses on intellectual property and high-stakes, complex commercial litigation and white collar defense and investigations.
-He has ...
+Brian Wheeler leads the firm’s Intellectual Property and Data Security & Privacy team.
+His practice focuses on intellectual property, data security and privacy, and high-stakes complex commercial litigation, water ...

 Other AALRR Blogs

 - Reliance on Third-Party Agents Can Expose You to Substantial Liability

 - California Labor Codes’ Policy Against Forum Selection Clauses Overrides Compulsory Cross-Complaint Laws